tomFlidr/ajax.js/README.md

 	// not required, possible values: JSON, JSONP, XML, HTML, TEXT,
 	// if not set, data are parsed/evaluated by HTTP header
 	type: 'json',
-	// not required, custom code in success, data are automaticly evaluated or parsed by type param or HTTP header
+	// not required, custom callback for success, data are automaticly evaluated or parsed by type param or HTTP header
 	success: function (data, statusCode, xhr) {},
-	// not required, custom code in error
+	// not required, custom callback for error
 	error: function (responseText, statusCode, xhr) {}
 	// not required, true by default
 	async: true,